 This section is to be completed by the lead agency following review of Parts I and II of the EAS.
-For Question 1., the lead agency should review the submission for each technical area and, using the criteria in 6NYCRR 617.7 and 43RCNY 6-06, determine whether there is a potential for significant impact in each of the areas.
+For Question 1, the lead agency should review the submission for each technical area and, using the criteria in 6NYCRR 617.7 and 43RCNY 6-06, determine whether there is a potential for significant impact in each of the areas.
 It may request additional information in order to document and substantiate its determination.
-For Question 2., the lead agency should also consider whether there are combined or cumulative effects resulting from effects in one or more technical areas.
-The lead agency representative who reviewed the EAS should complete Question 3. and sign and date the form.
+For Question 2, the lead agency should also consider whether there would be other potentially significant impacts, including combined or cumulative effects resulting from effects in one or more technical areas.